Blog, Miso Recipes, Recipe Box

 Wakame

 Wakame is an edible seaweed.
-It is an invasive plant that has been farmed for many years.
-It is a high source of Omega-3 fatty acid and so it is used in vegetarian and macrobiotic diets as well as in beauty products.
+It is an abundant plant that has been farmed for many years.
+It is a high source of Omega-3 fatty acid and it is often used in vegetarian and macrobiotic diets as well as in beauty products.
 Crumble your wakame into small flakes before you soak it, especially if it comes in sheets.
 Wakame expands in water!
-You don’t want more than a pinch or two per serving.
+You don’t need more than a pinch or two per serving.

 Miso Paste

-There is such variance in miso paste!
+There is such a variety of miso pastes!
 You can find miso made with chickpeas instead of soybeans.
-White miso, red miso, brown rice miso, all lined up on a shelf in the store.
+White miso, red miso, and brown rice miso, all lined up on a shelf in the store.
 While they are all made using the same basic process, they end up being quite different in color and flavor.

-I have a strong brand preference when it comes to miso paste.
+I have a strong brand preference when it comes to Miso paste.
 I’ve used Miso Master Miso for many years now.
-The American Miso Co. is located here in North Carolina, within an hour of my home!
+The American Miso Co. is located in western North Carolina, within an hour of my home.
 I got to tour their facility and see the miso-making process up close.
+Their Tamari sauce is simply to die for!

 Get updates from Pixie's Pocket: brewing and herbs in your inbox: